 Iowa State Tree

-The famous Oak tree is the official tree of Iowa and has been since 1961 as well as being the national tree of the United States.
+The Oak tree is the official tree of Iowa and has been since 1961 as well as being the national tree of the United States.
 This tree was picked to represent the state of Iowa due to the sheer numbers across the state – oak trees are incredibly prevalent in Iowa.

 Not only this, but oak trees provide shelter, food, and nesting for many of the state’s animals and wildlife.